Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 Datatilsynet: 69 employees, NOK 65 million in fines

 In 2024, Datatilsynet registered 4,736 new cases, a record.
 Complaints from individuals hit 902, a 53% increase over 2023.
 They conducted 18 inspections, including 6 focused specifically on digital tracking.
+That means 1 in 3 of its inspections went after tracking.
 The authority received 3,191 data breach notifications, with intentional attacks up 39%.

-One detail says more than any statistic: Datatilsynet does not use analytics cookies on its own website.
+My favorite detail: Datatilsynet doesn't use analytics cookies on its own website.
 When the privacy regulator won't use cookie-based analytics, that tells you where the legal standard is heading.

 Google Analytics: ruled illegal, then saved by sixteen days

 On August 17, 2020, noyb filed 101 complaints across 30 EU/EEA countries.
 Three targeted Norwegian companies.
-Complaint #18 targeted Telenor for using Google Analytics.
+One of them targeted Telenor for using Google Analytics.

 Tobias Judin, Datatilsynet's Section Chief for International Affairs, stated: "Regarding Google Analytics use, a clear European consensus has emerged."
 He told Norwegian media: "The likelihood that Datatilsynet would reach a different conclusion is not very large.
 Therefore, there is no reason to wait for a final ruling."